Learn

 Learn who must file Form 1040-NR, how U.S. source income is taxed for nonresident aliens, and how tax treaties can reduce your liability.

 Form 1040-NR is the U.S. Nonresident Alien Income Tax Return, filed by individuals who are not U.S. citizens or resident aliens but have income from U.S. sources.
-Whether you're an international student with a campus job, a foreign investor earning dividends from American companies, or a temporary worker on a visa, Form 1040-NR is how the IRS collects tax on your U.S.-connected income.
+International students with campus jobs, foreign investors earning dividends from American companies, and temporary workers on visas all use Form 1040-NR to report and pay tax on their U.S.-connected income.

 The United States has taxed nonresident aliens on their U.S.-source income since the early days of the income tax.
 The concept is rooted in source-based taxation — the principle that a country can tax income generated within its borders regardless of the recipient's nationality.